Hendrich/book-catalog/docs/DATABASE_ARCHITECTURE_V2.md

 );

 -- Comments for documentation
-COMMENT ON TABLE public.books IS 'User book catalog with enhanced search and metadata';
+COMMENT ON TABLE public.labs IS 'User lab catalog with enhanced search and metadata';
-COMMENT ON COLUMN public.books.search_vector IS 'Full-text search vector with weighted fields';
+COMMENT ON COLUMN public.labs.search_vector IS 'Full-text search vector with weighted fields';
-COMMENT ON COLUMN public.books.rating IS 'User rating from 1-5 stars';
+COMMENT ON COLUMN public.labs.rating IS 'User rating from 1-5 stars';
-COMMENT ON COLUMN public.books.reading_status IS 'Current reading status: to_read, reading, read';
+COMMENT ON COLUMN public.labs.reading_status IS 'Current reading status: to_read, reading, read';
 ```

 #### **3. Password Reset Tokens Table**